-- Securities issued or guaranteed by the U.S. Government, its agencies or instrumentalities; - Bonds or bank obligations rated in one of the four highest categories (such as BBB- or higher by S&P): - Short-term notes rated in one of the two highest categories (such as SP-2 or higher by S&P); and - Commercial paper or short-term bank obligations rated in one of the three highest categories (such as A-3 or higher by S&P).
+- Securities issued or guaranteed by the U.S. Government, its agencies or instrumentalities; - Bonds or bank obligations rated in one of the four highest categories (such as BBB- or higher by S&P); - Short-term notes rated in one of the two highest categories (such as SP-2 or higher by S&P); and - Commercial paper or short-term bank obligations rated in one of the three highest categories (such as A-3 or higher by S&P).

-Investment grade fixed-income securities are generally perceived to have a lower degree of credit risk.
+Investment grade fixed income securities are generally perceived to have a lower degree of credit risk.
 However, certain investment grade securities with lower ratings are considered medium quality and may be subject to greater credit risk than the highest rated securities.
 If a security's rating falls below that required at the time of purchase, the Adviser will consider what action, if any, should be taken consistent with the Fund's investment objective.
 Additional information concerning securities ratings is contained in Appendix A to this SAI.

 U.S. Government Agency Securities.
-U.S. Government agency securities are issued or guaranteed by the U.S. Government or its agencies or instrumentalities.
-Some obligations issued by U.S. Government agencies and instrumentalities are supported by the full faith and credit of the U.S. Treasury; others by the right of the issuer to borrow from the U.S. Treasury; others by discretionary authority of the U.S. Government to purchase certain obligations of the agency or instrumentality; and others only by the credit of the agency or instrumentality.
+U.S. Government agency securities are issued or guaranteed by the U.S. Government or its agencies or instrumentalities or government sponsored enterprises.
+Some obligations issued by U.S. Government agencies and instrumentalities are supported by the full faith and credit of the U.S. Treasury; others by the right of the issuer to borrow from the U.S. Treasury; others by the discretionary authority of the U.S. Government to purchase certain obligations of the agency or instrumentality; and others only by the credit of the agency or instrumentality.
 U.S. Government securities bear fixed, floating or variable rates of interest.
 While the U.S. Government may provide financial support to certain U.S. Government-sponsored agencies or instrumentalities, no assurance can be given that it will do so, since it is not so obligated by law.
 U.S. Government agency obligations and repurchase agreements secured thereby are primarily subject to market risk, credit risk and interest rate risk.

 U.S. Treasury Obligations.
-U.S. Treasury obligations include bills (initial maturities of one year or less), notes (initial maturities between two and ten years), and bonds (initial maturities over ten years) issued by the U.S. Treasury, Separately Traded Registered Interest and Principal component parts of such obligations known as STRIPS and inflation-indexed securities.
+U.S. Treasury obligations may differ in their interest rates, maturities, times of issuance and other characteristics, and include bills (initial maturities of one year or less), notes (initial maturities between two and ten years), and bonds (initial maturities over ten years) issued by the U.S. Treasury, Separately Traded Registered Interest and Principal component parts of such obligations known as STRIPS, which are traded independently, and Treasury inflation protected securities, whose principal value is periodically adjusted according to the rate of inflation.
 The prices of these securities (like all debt securities) change between issuance and maturity in response to fluctuating market interest rates.
 U.S. Treasury obligations are subject to credit risk and interest rate risk.
+The total amount of debt the Treasury is authorized to incur is subject to a statutory limit.
+Once the Treasury reaches the debt limit, Congress must raise, extend or otherwise modify the limit to enable the Treasury to incur additional debt to pay the obligations of the U.S. government, including principal and interest payments on certain U.S. Treasury obligations (such as Treasury bills, notes and bonds).
+The failure, or potential failure, to increase the statutory debt limit could: increase the risk that the U.S. government defaults on payments on certain U.S. Treasury obligations; cause the credit rating of the U.S. government to be downgraded or increase volatility in both stock and bond markets; result in higher debt servicing payments by the U.S. government; reduce prices of Treasury securities; and/or increase the costs of certain kinds of debt.